 Camino Finisterre - Day 1: Santiago de Compostela to Negreira

-After receiving my certificate in Santiago, I set out for the "end of the world."
-It was a long day, but I wanted to cover as much distance as possible.
-Walking this stretch felt different—perhaps because I had already reached my main goal, the cathedral in Santiago.
+After receiving my Compostela certificate in Santiago, I set out for what pilgrims have long called “the end of the world.”
+It was a long first day on the Camino Finisterre, but I wanted to cover as much distance as possible before resting in Negreira.

 Route Overview